Accounting system for small businesses: types and setup

 Basic accounting terms you need to know

-Getting to grips with your finances is easier when you understand the language.
-Here are a few key terms that form the foundation of your accounting system:
+Understanding basic accounting terms makes managing your finances easier.
+Here are the key terms that form the foundation of your accounting system:

 - Assets: What your business owns, like cash, equipment, or inventory